x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-exceeding-receiving-limits-report.md

   2. **Sender-recipient pair limit**: The receiving limit per sender-recipient pair.
 When a mailbox exceeds the SRP limit, they won’t receive any mail from that sender, if the sender is from the Internet or on-premises.

   3. **Warm limit**: The logging-only limit that indicates when messages are ‘At risk’ of being blocked, set to 1000 messages per rolling hour.
-When a mailbox exceeds the warm limit, they are not yet impacted but will be displayed in reporting for admin awareness.
+When a mailbox exceeds the warm limit, they aren't yet impacted but will be displayed in reporting for admin awareness.

 > [!NOTE]